 Simply spotting a potential criminal casing is not enough.
 Even if you need to finish two dozen other tasks before noon, don’t be fooled into believing that committing these situations to memory is good enough.

 The information you’re capturing is vital and needs to be as detailed and accurate as possible.
-This is no place for shorthand descriptions or writing down a note that gets covered up by invoices or junk mail.
+There is no place for shorthand descriptions or writing down a note that gets covered up by invoices or junk mail.

 Having a dedicated logbook that’s easily accessible for quick entries is one place to start.
 An even better approach is to keep a digital document and save it in the cloud so you can share it with others (more on that later).